-The parameter after $\mathtt{mfa}$ specifies the operation to be invoked.
+The parameter after ${\tt mfa}$ specifies the operation to be invoked.
 The options are:

-list This prints a list of the (interface, operation, and name) mappings that the IMS server adapter currently supports. add This allows you to add a new mapping. change This allows you to change the transaction to which an existing operation is mapped. delete This allows you to get the IMS server adapter to stop exporting a particular operation. resolve This prints a stringified IOR for the object in the server adapter that supports the specified interface.
+list This prints a list of the (interface, operation, and name) mappings that the IMS server adapter currently supports. add This allows you to add a new mapping. change This allows you to change the transaction to which an existing operation is mapped.
+This allows you to get the IMS server adapter to stop exporting a delete particular operation. resolve This prints a stringified IOR for the object in the server adapter that supports the specified interface.
 This IOR string can then be given to clients of that interface, or stored in an OrbixNames server.
 The IOR produced contains the TCP/IP port number for the locator if the IMS server adapter is running with direct persistence set to no; otherwise, it contains the IMS server adapter's port number. refresh This causes the IMS server adapter to obtain up-to-date type information for the specified operation.
-If you omit the operation argument, all operations being mapped in the specified interface are refreshed.
+If you omit the operation are refreshed.